-"When you sacrifice a thanksgiving-offering to Hashem, sacrifice it so that it may be acceptable in your favor."
+"When you sacrifice a thanksgiving-offering to Hashem, sacrifice it to be an appeasement for you."
 (22:29)

 The Torah describes the Todah (thanksgiving) offering, explaining that it is brought as an expression of the donor's will.

 Since, by definition, this offering is voluntary, what does the pasuk tell us by adding that it's an expression of the donor's will?